- Home

 Navarro College shall develop and implement co-requisite models, as defined in TAC §4.53(7), for developmental mathematics and integrated reading and writing (IRW) courses and interventions, and will ensure that a minimum percentage of its undergraduate students are enrolled in co-requisite models other than those exempt as outlined in TAC §4.62(B).

-iv) for the 2021-22 academic year and thereafter, 100 percent of the institutions's non-exempt students enrolled by subject area in developmental education must be enrolled in corequisite model(s).
+iv) Beginning with the 2021-22 academic year and thereafter, 100 percent of the institutions’ non-exempt students enrolled by subject area in developmental education must be enrolled in corequisite model(s).

 b) The following Navarro College students are exempt by subject area from this requirement: